-- When a field player uses a non approved stick or a stick with a hook which is too wide. - When a goalkeeper uses a non approved face mask. (no offence sign) - When a player, not noted in the match record, participates in the match. (no offence sign) - Possible remaining bench penalties of the player not noted in the match record shall be served by a second field player who is not already penalized.
-This player has to be chosen by the team captain in addition to the field player serving the 5 minute bench penalty which follows the match penalty. - 3) When an injured player, who has been replaced on the penalty bench, participates in play before his penalty time has expired. (no offence sign)
+- When a field player uses a non approved stick, a stick consisting of a blade and a shaft of two different brands or a stick with a hook which is too wide.
+When a goalkeeper uses an incorrect face mask. (no offence sign) A stick without approval mark is always considered to be non-approved. - 2) When a player or a member of the team staff, not noted in the match record, participates in the match. (no offence sign) - 3) When an injured player, who has been replaced on the penalty bench, participates in play before his penalty time has expired. (no offence sign)